Skip to main content

 What is the most common anxiety disorder in older adults?

 Generalized Anxiety Disorder (GAD) is believed to be the most common anxiety disorder among older adults.
 People who have GAD find themselves constantly worrying about many things.
 They fear the worst in every situation, even if that fear is unfounded.
 Adults suffering from GAD may feel like they're always on edge and in a high state of alert.
-They may understand that their nervousness is excessive but feel a lack of control over their emotions.
-General Anxiety Disorder tends to be more common among older women compared to older men, particularly in the event of divorce, separation, or the loss of a spouse or partner.
+They may know their nervousness is excessive, but feel a lack of control over their emotions.
+GAD tends to be more common in older women compared to older men, particularly in the event of divorce, separation, or the loss of a spouse or partner.

 Other types of anxiety disorders affecting older adults include: